-Akshat Rathi is a London-based journalist for Bloomberg News, and a Senior Fellow with the Atlantic Council Global Energy Center.
+Akshat Rathi is Senior Reporter for Climate at Bloomberg News, and a Senior Fellow with the Atlantic Council Global Energy Center.
 He tells stories of the people and their ideas tackling the biggest problem facing humanity: climate change.

 Akshat has a PhD in organic chemistry from the University of Oxford, and a BTech in chemical engineering from the Institute of Chemical Technology in Mumbai.